akholod/books-club/README.md

 my pet-project SPA

 Used Angular 1.x.
-Node.js, Expres.js, Mongo DB and Webpack build
+Node.js, Expres.js, Mongo DB, Webpack build and Karma + Jasmine unit tests.

 User story:
   * Any user can view all books posted by every user in main catalog.